alpescraft/Parrot-Refactoring-Kata/README.md

 Refactor this code, take small steps, run the tests often.
 See how small and beautiful you can make it.

+## How to start the challenge

+Clone the repo, checkout the branch `push-challenge`, and create your own branch from it.
+> git clone git@github.com:alpescraft/Parrot-Refactoring-Kata.git

+> git checkout push-challenge

+> git checkout -b your_branch

+Then create your first commit, to test the workflow.
+And push it.

+> git commit -am "testing the flow"

+> git push -u origin your_branch

 ### Acknowledgements

 This code is heavily inspired by one of the examples in Martin Fowler's book "Refactoring".
 It's a classic, and if it's not on your bookshelf already I suggest you treat yourself to a copy!